OmarZiada/constellations/README.md

 In the code provided, you can enter custom data as instructed when running the script.
 I think this concept is very interesting and deserves mroe developement.
 Thing is, I'm no pro.
 I'm a sort of comfortable beginner when it comes to python and I don't have the skills to improve this project.
 That's why I'm providing to the public.

+If you use my code, please give me credit so that more people can help build this project.
+Once giving credit you are free to use my code as you want.

 Here are some issues with my code:

 - Stars can overlap